Skip to main content

 Underrepresented groups

-Underrepresented groups or URG are any identity groups that are underrepresented in the fields of science, technology, engineering, and mathematics or within institutions of higher education (e.g., women, BIPOC, people with disabilities, LGBTQ+ people, people from minority religious groups, immigrants, veterans, people of lower socioeconomic status, and first generation college students and graduates).
+Underrepresented groups (URGs) are any identity groups that are underrepresented in the fields of science, technology, engineering, and mathematics or within institutions such as institutions of higher education (e.g., people who identify as women; Black, Indigenous, Latinx, people with disabilities, LGBTQ+, being from minority religious groups, immigrants, veterans, people of limited socioeconomic status, and first-generation college students and graduates).
 Use URG when referring to an inclusive set of underrepresented groups.
 If discussing a specific underrepresented population, add a reference to the specific population, e.g., underrepresented racial and ethnic groups.

 Underrepresented minorities